bitrise-io/envman/README.md

 Add/store an environment variable:

 ```
-envman add --key MY_SECERT_ENV_KEY --value 'this is a secret value' --sensitive
+envman add --key MY_SECRET_ENV_KEY --value 'this is a secret value' --sensitive
 ```

 *Why `bash -c` is required?
 Because `echo` in itself